 I keep a case of bottled water in the trunk as part of my Winter Emergency Kit.
 I find it’s best to keep these wrapped in a blanket so they don’t freeze.

 Should something happen and you’re stuck in your car, these lightweight blankets will help keep you warm.
 These are especially important if you have children.

 If you’re in an emergency situation, it’s likely that something bad put you there.
 Make sure you can take care of yourself and your loved ones with a first-aid kit.
 It doesn’t have to be elaborate, but this one is a must in your emergency kit.

-Jack’s not a baby anymore, but this was always have in the kit.
+My son isn't a baby anymore (he's 6!), but I still have some of these items in my current emergency kit.
 Extra baby supplies like formula, bottles, diapers, wipes, and maybe a special blanket for the little one will make all the difference.